fluxcd/flux/README.md

 - Straight-forward control over the state of deployments in the cluster (rollbacks, lock a specific version of a workload, manual deployments)
-- Observability: git commits are an audit trail, and you can record e.g., why a given deployment was locked.
+- Observability: git commits are an audit trail, and you can record events that occured, for example: why a given deployment was locked.

 ### Relation to Weave Cloud